ganrad/aks-aspnet-sqldb-rest/README.md

 - Helm CLI (`helm`).
 Helm is a package manager for Kubernetes and will be used to manage and monitor the lifecyle of application deployments on AKS.
 - Docker engine and client.
 Docker engine will be used to run the Azure DevOps build agent.
 It will also be used to build and run the Claims API microservice container locally.

-Follow the steps below to create the Bastion host (Linux VM), install pre-requisite software  on this VM and run the Azure DevOps build agent.
+Follow the steps below to create the Bastion host (Linux VM) and install pre-requisite software on this VM.

 1. Fork this [GitHub repository](https://github.com/ganrad/aks-aspnet-sqldb-rest) to **your** GitHub account.
 In the browser window, click on **Fork** in the upper right hand corner to get a separate copy of this project added to your GitHub account.
 You must be signed in to your GitHub account in order to fork this repository.